-If you are want to smart your car or to look for new features in your car audio system, you must need you to upgrade your car stereo system.
+If you are want to make your car look smart or want to use new features in your car audio system, then must need you to upgrade your car stereo system.
 New features would be smartphone integration, touchscreen display in your car stereo system.

 Whether you are thinking about to upgrade our car stereo system, a question come in front that is HOW TO INSTALL STEREO SYSTEM IN OUR CAR?
 Right?

 So, today we are going to share with you simple 11 steps of installing a car stereo in your car dash.
 These steps also include how to remove your old car stereo.